BallisticLA/RandBLAS/rtd/source/index.rst

 RandBLAS is efficient, flexible, and reliable.
 It uses CPU-based OpenMP acceleration to apply its sketching operators to dense or sparse data matrices stored in main memory.

-All sketches produced by RandBLAS are dense.
+It includes dense and sparse sketching operators (e.g., Gaussian operators, CountSketch, OSNAPs, etc..), which can be applied to dense or sparse data in any combination that leads to a dense sketch.

-If you have RandBLAS and an LAPACK-like library at your disposal, you can implement a huge range of shared-memory randomized algorithms for matrix computations.
+With RandBLAS and an LAPACK-like library at your disposal, you can implement a huge range of shared-memory randomized algorithms for matrix computations.
 RandBLAS can be used in distributed environments through its ability to compute products with *submatrices* of sketching operators, without ever realizing the entire sketching operator in memory.